qbrilliance/qristal-core/examples/README.md

 Example checking for equality between the values of two registers.
 The flag qubit returns 1 (0) if the values are equal (unequal).

+`exponential_search.py`

+Example demonstrating the use of the exponential search algorithm to find the largest number, or "best score", in a dataset.
+If sufficient search iterations are done, the algorithm should return the best score of 3.

 `generalised_mcx.py`

 _qubits_: 3